For urgent consular assistance call

 Full travel advice: Local contacts

 Terrorist attacks have occurred in Tajikistan.
 Tajik security forces have prevented many more.
-This includes at least 12 planned attacks since January 2017.
+Terrorists may attack with little or no warning, targeting tourist locations and other public areas.

 Explosions have been reported in some locations, including Dushanbe, in recent years.